LOLITA ANALYSIS - PART SIX

 The number is the same as at Beardsley and when Humbert visits Lolita at film's end.

-But, with the blow-out, we have dark numbers on a white background.
+With the blow-out, we have dark numbers on a white background.
 A different number as well but I'm more interested in the dark and light inversion.

 Kubrick settles down low on that road and gives us a strategic look at the plate.
 It's a great effect and ensures we don't see who's actually doing the stunt driving in the car.
 But he does focus on that plate.